syedmohdqasim/DeathStarBench/socialNetwork/openshift/README.md

 ### Register users and construct social graphs

 - If using an off-cluster client:
-  - Use `oc -n social-network get svc nginx-thrift` to get the cluster-ip.
+  - Use `oc -n ai4cloudops-f7f10d9 get svc nginx-thrift` to get the cluster-ip.
   - Paste the cluster ip at `<path-of-repo>/socialNetwork/scripts/init_social_graph.py:72`
 - If using an on-cluster client:
   - Use `nginx-thrift.social-network.svc.cluster.local` as cluster-ip and paste it at `<path-of-repo>/socialNetwork/scripts/init_social_graph.py:72`